michaeltroger/greenpass-android/CONTRIBUTING.md

 - Please use the "Feature request" template for creating the Issue

 ## Would you like to implement a new feature?
-- Please wait with implementation until an official collaborator gives the go.
-As a rule of thumb the feature will receive green light if there is enough demand from various users
+- Please wait with implementation until an official collaborator gives the go
+- As a rule of thumb the feature will receive green light if there is enough demand from various users
 - Reference the bug ticket in your pull request

 ## Would you like to translate the app